tensorflop/portfolio/projects/churnchallenge.md

 6. Feature Engineering
 7. Model Tuning

-Larger and more complext projects result in a more complex flowchart with time spent gathering and documenting requirements, defining the verification and validaiton strategy, and project management.
+Larger and more difficult projects result in a more complex flowchart with time spent gathering and documenting requirements, defining the verification and validaiton strategy, design reviews, and project management.

 ## Exploratory Data Analysis